NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure Load Balancer/Azure Monitor Metrics Data/azure_lb_vip_availability.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
 The API is used to retrieve Load Balancer <b>VipAvailability</b> metric data from Azure API Server (https://management.azure.com/).
-The metric is about average Load Balancer data path availability per time duration
+The metric is about average Load Balancer data path availability per time duration.

 It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.

 # Metric Info <a name="metric-info"></a>
 * <b>Azure REST API Name</b>: VipAvailability
 * <b>NetBrain Display Name</b>: Vip Availability
 * <b>Unit</b>: Count